VBA Benchmark – Performance Improvement of Compiled VBA vs Original VBA

 Quasi – Monte Carlo – One Simulation

 Quasi – Monte Carlo one simulation.
 After compilation with VbaCompiler for Excel the benchmark shows x3 VBA performance improvement.
+The compiled VBA code is just significantly faster.
 The workbook example you may download from our website.

-MD5 algorithm is fast and in order to increase the total time of calculation and make it more measurable the MD5 calculation was repeated 1000 times.
+MD5 algorithm is fast.
+In order to increase the total time of calculation and make it more measurable the MD5 calculation repeats 1000 times.

-MD5 algorithm benchmark shows an increase in speed of the VBA code resulting in it being 4 times (x4) faster after compilation with VbaCompiler.
+VBA benchmarks show an increase in speed of the MD5 algorithm VBA code resulting in it being 4 times (x4) faster after compilation with VbaCompiler.
+Undeniably a massive performance improvement!
 You may download the MD5 workbook example.

 Quick Sorting of Double array with 10,000,000 items

 As you can see from the chart – the VBA code compiled with DoneEx VbaCompiler for Excel has a times 3 (x3) VBA performance improvement.
-The Quick Sort example may be downloaded from our website.
+Undoubtedly a massive performance improvement!
+You can download the Quick Sort example from our website.

-There are 2 different algorithms of Base64 that are used for benchmarks, each with a different performance.
-To distinguish between them, one of them is named Radix64.
-Both algorithms are repeated in the test 10,000 times to allow for a reasonable time measurement.
+Finally, there are 2 different Base64 algorithms we can use for VBA benchmarks.
+Each one has a different performance.
+To distinguish between them by name, let’s call one of them Radix64.
+Both algorithms repeat in the test 10,000 times.
+This is to allow for a reasonable time measurement.

-Radix64 receives a VBA speed increase of 2 times (2x) after the VBA code compilation.
+Radix64 VBA Benchmarks show a VBA speed increase of 2 times (2x) after the VBA code compilation.

 Fast Base64 algorithm acquires a VBA performance improvement after compilation with VBA compiler of about 1.2 times (x1.2) the original speed.

-The Base64 workbook example, which contains both algorithms, may be downloaded from our website
+You can download the Base64 workbook example, which contains both algorithms, from our website.